-In many cases, it is possible to opt for the spanish nationality, such as:
+In many cases, it is possible to opt for the spanish nationality:

 The spanish civil code foresees the possibility of losing the nationality, both for spanish-born citizens and naturalized spanish citizens, even though, in some cases it is possible to recover the nationality without residing in Spain.

-The loss of spanish nationality will happen if, in three years term, after turning 21, the brazilian-spanish citizen does not declare their intention of keeping their spanish nationality at the Spanish Consulate in Brazil or Civil Registry Office in Spain.
+The loss of spanish nationality will happen if, in a three year term, after turning 21, the brazilian-spanish citizen does not declare their intention of keeping their spanish nationality at the Spanish Consulate in Brazil or Civil Registry Office in Spain.

 Once a brazilian person loses their spanish nationality to recover it they must: